juntao/arenztopia/content/news/Issue 31.md

 ## Obituary
 By Owen Miyazoi

-Chef Aldo Mottosi , of Aldo's Restaraunt, died on Saturday.
-Send your regrets to 000-121-7191.

 The famous chef Aldo Mottosi died at the age of 88 on Friday.
 He ran the Italian restaraunt La Cucina Mottosi for fifty years.
-Mr. Mottosi was known for his stout stature and kind demeanor.
+Mr. Mottosi was known for his stout stature, excellent food, and kind demeanor.
 He willed over 65% of his life's savings to various charities, a total sum of almost exactly 1 million dollars.
 To show sympathy, call his business memorial hotline at 1-750-339-8761, or call his home memorial hotline at 680-221-8796.